gkaf89/NCC-Trainings/Courses/docs/cuda/exercise-3.md

 cudaMalloc((void**)&d_c, sizeof(float) * (N*N));
 ```

- - Now we need to fill the values for the matrix a and b.
+ - Now we need to fill the values for the matrix A and B.
 ```c
 // Initialize host matrix
 for(int i = 0; i < (N*N); i++)